 County Durham ParentCarer 30 hour provision declaration_form

 We are committed to meeting the needs of all children including those with Special Educational Needs and Disabilities.
 We would ask parents to discuss the identified needs with the school prior to starting so that appropriate intervention and support can be planned and implemented.
 Advice from the LA or other agencies may be requested to ensure any the school can meet any needs appropriately.

 Full details of the admission arrangements can be found in the Primary brochure produced by Durham County Council.

-Applying for a school place if your child has an Education, Health and Care Plan or a Statement of SEN
+Applying for a school place if your child has an Education, Health and Care Plan

 If you have any questions about our SEND Local Offer please contact the school and we will try our best to help you.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.